-Equipment leasing is ideal when purchasing an equipment is simply impractical.
+Equipment leasing is ideal when purchasing equipment is simply impractical.
 Businesses that don’t need equipment year-round benefit the most from this, as well as operations that require frequent equipment upgrades.
 Aside from the huge capital investment, the equipment will incur depreciation cost and can be difficult to resell.

 Equipment lease works the same way as CHP, except that the business won’t get to take the equipment at the end of the lease contract.
 It also makes the cash flow better for the business, plus you get to take away a huge chunk on your capital expense.

 This is another type of equipment finance where the ownership of the property belongs to the lender or leaseholder.
-In a fully-maintained equipment lease, the lease provider provides financing to purchase an equipment, as well as the costs related to operating and owning it.
+In a fully-maintained equipment lease, the lease provider provides financing to purchase equipment, as well as the costs related to operating and owning it.
 It can include fuel costs, servicing, registration fees and other permits.
 This equipment financing is great for businesses that need vehicles, trucks and other motored equipment.

 The business will lease the equipment for a fixed period of time and will do monthly repayments, which include a fixed residual fee.
 At the end of the lease term, the business should send the equipment to the lease provider.